yrsf/incubator/sdp/README.md

 | sdpserver-common |          | txm-lib        | merged from sdpserver-shared and sdpserver-sopshared |
 | sdpclient-common |          | txm-lib        | renamed from sdpsmartclientwebapp-shared             |
 | pceversion       |          |                | removed as duplicate function with assembly-meta.jar |

+For more details about usages of TXM plugins, see the chapter buildSrc.